euroargodev/DMQC_status_and_statistics/README.md

    - dealing with graph layout when n_countries is large
    - special workaround for float 4900566 that used QC 1 instead of QC A for profile QC.
    - add quotes in synthese output for program, in case comma is used.
+ - V3.3 (2023/10/02) :
+   - add hhmmss in the output directory name
+   - change search for param name in index for a more robust means
+   - add x grid and minor grid for psal adjustment display by wmo.
+   - add an option to group prof QC A and B

 ## B. Graphical outputs for **get_DMQC_stats.m**
 Different outputs are produced: graphical and textual.
 Here after are examples of graphical outputs obtained for floats from the MOCCA project.